 When you think you might be unexpectedly pregnant, it can feel like torment waiting to know for sure.
 You might have sore breasts, mild cramping, and other signs of early pregnancy that could also be premenstrual symptoms, and it causes you to waver back and forth, thinking you are pregnant and then thinking you are not.
 That can leave you feeling more confused and wondering how soon you can get the answers you need.
 You have seen ads for pregnancy tests that claim to detect pregnancy five days before your expected period.
 So, should you test that early?
-And how soon is too early to test for pregnancy?
-We will answer those questions here.
+How soon is too early to test for pregnancy?
+Could you be further along in pregnancy than you think?

 When Is It Too Early to Test for Pregnancy?